Welcome to this interesting article on how to make yoghurt in Nigeria. Yoghurt is a food drink that sometimes looks like custard.

 Now that we have seen some of flavours used for yoghurt, let’s look at the next step on how to make yoghurt in Nigeria.

-That being said, it is not just for Nigerians to learn but because variety is the spice of life, whether you are from Nigeria, Ghana, America, Germany, Togo or any other country, I guess you would find this article useful as you would discover a different way of preparing yoghurt.
+It is not just for Nigerians to learn but because variety is the spice of life, whether you are from Nigeria, Ghana, America, Germany, Togo or any other country, I guess you would find this article useful as you would discover a different way of preparing yoghurt.

 Yoghurt is produced by fermentation of milk.
 So I will give you a step by step guide on how to make yoghurt in Nigeria.
 Let’s take one step at a time.